Sedlice (Strakonice District): History

 The first written mention of Sedlice is from 1352.
-From 1352 to 1399, Sedlice was a property of Bavors of Strakonice.
-In the first half of the 15th century, a Gothic fort was built.
+From 1352 to 1399, it was a property of Bavors of Strakonice.
+In the first half of the 15th century, a Gothic fortress was built in the settlement.
 During the 16th century, Sedlice prospered and developed, and in 1539, the settlement was promoted to a town.
-In the second half of the 16th century, the fort was rebuilt to a Renaissance castle with a moat.
+In the second half of the 16th century, the fortress was rebuilt to a Renaissance castle with a moat.

 Economy

-The town has a tradition of lace production.
-The tradition started in the 15th century.
+The town has a tradition of lace production, which started in the 15th century.
 It reached its greatest expansion in the 19th and early 20th centuries, and continues to this day.